-Cohn assumed his current role after more than 25 years as a CNBC reporter.
+Before launching his own production company in 2014, Cohn spent more than25 years as a CNBC reporter.
 He helped launch CNBC in 1989, eventually rising to Senior Correspondent.
 He established the CNBC Chicago bureau as well as the network's investigative unit.
 Along the way, he reported on many of the most important business and financial stories in CNBC's first quarter century.
-They include the Enron and WorldCom scandals, the technology bubble, the 2008financial crisis, and the human and economic devastation of Hurricane Katrina.
-He has traveled to all 50 states, reported from more than a dozen countries, and interviewed the famous and infamous, from Warren Buffett to Bernie Madoff.
+They include the Enron and WorldCom scandals, the technology bubble, the 2008financial crisis, and the human and economic devastation of Hurricane Katrina in New Orleans.
+He has traveled to all 50 U.S. states, reported from more than a dozen countries, and interviewed the famous and infamous, from Warren Buffett to Bernard Madoff.

 Follow Scott Cohn on Twitter @ScottCohnTV.

 CNBC's Scott Cohn reports the judge in Detroit's bankruptcy has approved an $85 million settlement between the city and Bank of America and UBS over swaps contracts.